pkp/pkp-docs/admin-guide/3.3/en/troubleshooting.md

 ### General Approach

-* Check config.inc.php db settings: client, connection, database character sets
+* Check the `config.inc.php` database settings: client, connection, database character sets
-* Compare config.inc.php db settings against actual settings in the db, i.e.
+* Compare the `config.inc.php` database settings against actual settings in the database, i.e.
  * `show variables like 'char%'`
  * `show variables like 'collation%'`
 * There's often a mismatch between 1. and 2. that provides the first mismatch clues